arifulhaquetomal/arifulhaquetomal/README.md

 💬 Ask me about: AI automation, API design, full-stack development, Zapier/Make workflows, and building tech-driven startups.

-⚡ Fun fact: I sometimes build complete prototypes over a weekend — just to see an idea come alive.
+⚡ Fun fact: I write bugs in codes and riffs in guitars- both are unintentional..

 ---